disinfo-SPAC/disinfo-SPAC.github.io/teen_en.md

 <p></p>
 <p>Thank you for participating, and we hope you enjoyed our exhibition!</p>
 <p></p>
-<p>One last thing: Where did you find the most differences in the results?
-Leave it in the white board.</p>
+<p>OOne last thing: write down on the whiteboard when you found the biggest differences in the results!</p>